movementlabsxyz/movement-docs/docs/devs/tutorials/Build dApp/aptos.md

 aptos init
 ```

-When propted to choose a network, enter custom.
+When prompted to choose a network, enter custom.

 Then enter the following REST endpoint: